kubernetes/enhancements/keps/sig-apps/4026-crojob-scheduled-timestamp-annotation/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-New job annotation of size 34B plus value of size N where N is the number of digits in the job ordinal.
+New job annotation of size 34B plus value of size N where N is the number of digits in the job.
 Worst case for N would be the max number of jobs per node * max number of nodes.
-Per the docs on [large clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/), this would be 110 pods/node * 5000 nodes = 550,000 (6 digits).

-Hence, max annotation size would be 34 + 6 = 40B.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?